 2. Deploy Protective Tools

 Use cybersecurity solutions such as firewalls, antivirus software, encryption, and multi-factor authentication (MFA).
+An endpoint management solution can help you monitor and secure every device on your network.
 These tools create multiple layers of protection.

 3. Keep Everything Up to Date